Fiona François: Career

 François has been Chief Financial Officer since the acquisition of Fincentric by Just Build It (JBI) company led by the former founders of InvestCloud, in partnership with Stellex Capital Management.
-Communify Fincentric, unifying the communication of market (Fincentric) and client data (Communify), delivers unique, high quality digital experiences for the financial industry.

 François is Operating Partner at JBI.
-The JBI mission is to design, build and renovate companies to be best in class.
+The JBI mission is to design, build, and renovate companies to be best in class.
 JBI’s focus is on a) Marketing and b) Innovation to automate and scale the financial sector.

 François joined the board of charity Cinemagic in May 2024.

 François is the former President of Sales Operations at InvestCloud, a California-founded financial technology platform.

-François is a Member of the Board of BritWeek, a not for profit organization focusing on the British contribution to business, film, fashion and music in Southern California.
+François is a Member of the Board of BritWeek, a not-for-profit organization focusing on the British contribution to business, film, fashion and music in Southern California.
 Through Britweek, Francois supports various charities including, LA's BEST, Malaria No More, Save The Children, Virgin Unite.

 François created the first UKTI / Britweek Business Innovation Awards in 2010 for Businesses with joint operations in the UK and California to be recognized for their achievements in innovation before an audience of elite international commercial players, as well as the wider California business community.
 François shortlists finalist in each category to be judged by renowned business leaders.
 Past judges were, Andy Bird Chairman of Walt Disney International, Ian Callum Design Director for Jaguar, Carlos Amezcua, Co-Anchor Fox 11 News and Sir Ken Robinson Internationally Renowned Creativity Expert.
 Past honored speakers were Simon Cowell, Nigel Lythgoe will.i.am and Frank Mottek.